 Your request is finalized when you see the student’s name listed in the “Accepted Roommates” category on the roommate step.
-Please note, you can only confirmed one roommate, and requests cannot always be guaranteed.
+Please note, you can only confirm one roommate, and requests cannot always be guaranteed.

 Why does Residential Education and Housing not recommend requesting a roommate?